snhobbs/kicad-parts-placer/README.md

 + Can follow same workflow as making a tester or copy from the existing board that uses the tester
 + Script should have a check placement function that is read only

+## Matching Form Factor
++ Ensure position, type, & rotation match a certain description.
++ The grouped components then only need 2 dimensions locked to a reference to get correct.

+## Critical component placement
++ Exact placement of mounting holes, sensors, connectors, etc

 ## Notes

 + Place parts in pcb layout from a configuration table.